Patent Option and Technology License Agreement

 Note 13 – Patent Option and Technology License Agreement

 Effective June 9, 2020, the Company entered into a Patent Option Agreement (the “Option”) with Duke University (“Duke”).
 The Option grants Cryo-Cell the exclusive option to obtain an exclusive license to certain of Duke’s patent rights to make, have made, use, import, offer for sale, sell and otherwise commercially exploit (with the right to sublicense) certain licensed products and to practice certain licensed processes, and the exclusive right to use certain regulatory data and technical information in connection with such licensed patent rights, in the treatment, prevention, cure, reduction, mitigation or other management of diseases in humans, except, with regard to certain patent rights, in certain excluded fields of use and in certain territories, as well as a limited license to make, have made or use certain products, processes, data and information for the purpose of evaluating the market potential for such products and processes in the designated field of use, subject to Duke’s reserved rights to practice the licensed rights for all research, public service, internal (including clinical) and/or educational purposes.
 This exclusive Option is for a period of six months from the effective date of the Option.
 As consideration for the Option, the Company paid Duke a non-refundable, option fee of $350,000 during June 2020.
 The Option was subject to extension by the Company for an additional six months by payment of $150,000 on or before the expiration of the initial six-month option period.
 On December 1, 2020, the Company made the extension payment of $150,000.
-Such option fee, plus the extension fee, will be fully credited against the license fee under the future license agreement.
+Such option fee, plus the extension fee, was fully credited against the license fee under the future license agreement.
+In connection with the option, Cryo-Cell anticipates opening a clinic to help patients have greater access to cord blood treatments established by Duke University under the FDA granted Expanded Access Program.

-Unless the Agreement is terminated or renegotiated as permitted per the Agreement, the Company is also required to pay Duke minimum annual royalties beginning on the second anniversary of the effective date as follows:
+The Company is also required to pay Duke minimum annual royalties beginning on the second anniversary of the effective date.
+The minimum annual royalties are as follows:

 In addition, the Company is required to pay Duke certain milestone payments, as follows: